-Manus’ involvement in the pacifist movement garnered her a reputation as a left-winger, which was not an asset in feminist organizations.
-The aim in those days, at both the national and international level, was to give a neutral impression, not too Jewish and certainly not too leftist.
-On a number of occasions she was cruelly undermined and as a result withdrew from the national level of Dutch feminism, angered by the silence of the movement and its refusal to recognize the difficult position of Jews.
-These were expressed in an ambivalence towards her and other women who had contributed greatly to feminism: on the one hand, there was fear of being seen as a movement dominated by Jewish women, and on the other, a fear of being seen as antisemitic.
-She never said so explicitly, but her position had become untenable.
+Manus’ involvement in the pacifist movement garnered her a reputation as a left-winger, which at the time was not an asset in feminist organizations.
+The aim in those days, at both the national and international level, was to give a neutral impression, one that was not too Jewish and certainly not too leftist.
+On a number of occasions, Manus was cruelly undermined and, as a result, withdrew from the national level of Dutch feminism, incensed by the movement’s silence and its refusal to recognize the difficult position of Jews.
+These were expressed in an ambivalence towards her and other women who had contributed greatly to feminism: on the one hand, there was fear of being viewed as a movement dominated by Jewish women, and on the other, a fear of being seen as antisemitic.
+Although she never said so explicitly, Manus’ position had become untenable.
 The same applied to other leading Jewish feminists.

 In 1939, during an IAW conference in Copenhagen, Manus clashed with the Egyptian representative, Hoda Charaoui.
 She described the episode in a letter to Catt.
 A proposal to allow no more Jews into Palestine was under discussion, which she regarded as inconsistent with the fact that the Union of Hebrew Women for Equal Rights in Erez Israel was a member of the IAW and participated in the conference.
 Although she was re-elected to the Committee of the IAW and remained in the organization, her letter exhibits traces of bitterness.